Brunch & Batter

 You will love this tea because of its simplicity.
 Below are the ingredients you will need.

 • Black tea- Choose a mild tea since the lavender will be the star.
 Darjeeling, Assam, Ceylon, and Keemun are a few of the most well-known.
 I used a simple English breakfast tea because I always have it on hand.
-You can't go wrong with that or a plain ol' Lipton black tea.
-You can choose caffeine or decaffeinated, loose tea or packed.
+You can't go wrong with that or a plain Lipton black tea.
+You can choose caffeine or decaffeinated, loose or packed tea.

 • Sugar- White granulated sugar to make the lavender syrup.